oxfordmmm/gpas_local_db/User acceptance Testing/user_acceptance_testing.md

 ### Samples Excel worksheet

-Allows the entry and update of samples
+Allows the entry and update of samples.
+Go through each of the columns and make sure that the data validation and if applicable dropdowns are working.
+E.g. for a date field make sure that only a date can be entered.

 - [ ] `run_code` a valid code of a run.
 Must either be in the Run sheet or already exist in the system.
 Allows free form text with a length of up to 20 characters.
 - [ ] `accession` a valid accession of a specimen combined with the `collection_date`.
 The combination of `accession` and `collection_date` must exist in either the Specimens worksheet or already be in the database.
 A free form text field with a maximum length of 20 characters.